mahmoud/talks/github_chat.md

 * **Table of Contents in the Github-flavored Markdown**.
 One of the main reasons we use ReStructured Text instead of markdown is because of the Table of Contents (and overall slightly better linking).
+* The ability to "star" snippets (maybe save them to a gist, preserving origin information?), similar to pull quotes (Tumblr/Kindle/etc.).
+Can be useful for highlighting techniques, especially across codebases.

 ## Personal musings